 FIG. 1 shows the most general case.
 Here the state of the remote object is indicated by the box 100 labeled "remote object state".
 The state of a remote object is defined as any aspect of the object that can be distinguished as different.
-In other words, its temperature, size, mass, velocity, age etc. could be descriptors of its state.
+In other words, its temperature, size, mass, velocity, age, etc. could be descriptors of its state.
 Of the "k+p+r+q" total remote control lines 101 available to the system, "k" lines 102 are reserved for changing the state of the remote object.
-A box 103 labeled "other inputs to the remote object" are included to indicate that the state of the remote object may not be precisely determined by the "k" remote control lines 102.
+A box 103 labeled "other inputs to the remote object" is included to indicate that the state of the remote object may not be precisely determined by the "k" remote control lines 102.
 For instance, the temperature of the remote object may be used to change its state.
-The added on-board electronic state generator 104 is shown receiving inputs from the state of the remote object 100, internal pro- 5 gramming 105, "p" lines 115 of the available remote control signals and a box 106 labeled "other inputs to the on-board electronic state generator".
-In other words, the state of the on-board electronic state generator can be determined from a variety of inputs and only 10 has as a limiting case the same state as the remote object.
+The added on-board electronic state generator 104 is shown receiving inputs from the state of the remote object 100, internal programming 105, "p" lines 115 of the available remote control signals and a box 106 labeled "other inputs to the on-board electronic state generator".
+In other words, the state of the on-board electronic state generator can be determined from a variety of inputs and only has as a limiting case the same state as the remote object.

-The on-board state generator will have only one state at a time.
-Each state will enable signal gating in the combination logic block, 108, to select and/or operate "m" remote control options for each of the "n" operat- 15 ing state signals 109.
+The on-board state generator will have only one state at a Another feature of this invention is to establish a preferred 65 time.
+Each state will enable signal gating in the combination logic block, 108, to select and/or operate "m" remote control options for each of the "n" operating state signals 109.
 This has multiplied the number of remote control options that would be available from the "m" effect control signals, 107, by the total number of states "n" of the on-board electronic state generator.
-In other words, each time the state of the on-board state 20 k+p+r+q to signals that can be used by the system. generator changes it will enable another set of "m" different remote control effects to be actuated by the same "m" effect control signals.
+In other words, each time the state of the on-board state generator changes it will enable another set of "m" different remote control effects to be actuated by the same "m" effect control signals.

-The state generator could, in principle, have an indefinite number of states limited only by the on-board 25 electronics.
-In reality, however, it would most likely cycle through a finite number of states to allow the operator to revisit remote control options that have already been addressed.
+The state generator could, in principle, have an indefinite number of states limited only by the on-board electronics.
+In reality, however, it would most likely cycle through a finite 10 number of states to allow the operator to revisit remote control options that have already been addressed.

-The "m" effect control signals can either select each 30 of the "m" effects in a group or they can both select and operate each of the "m" effects.
+The "m" effect control signals can either select each of the "m" effects in a group or they can both select and operate each of the "m" effects.
 If the "m" effect control signals simply select the different effects, then "q" additional signals are provided for operating the selected effects.
-For this configuration, there are a possi- 35 ble $(n \times m \times q)$ different choices since different effect operating signals could have different affects on each of the $(n \times m)$ effects.
+For this configuration, there are a possible $(n \times m \times q)$ different choices since different effect operating signals could have different affects on each of the $(n \times m)$ effects.